rur/treetop-client/README.markdown

 ## Client Library

+Sourcing the treetop client library does two things:

+* Click, submit and keyboard event listeners are bound to the body element.
+* The `window.treetop` API instance is exposed.

-The client library exposes the `window.treetop` instance.
-The library provides the following features to your JS scripts:
+The library API provides the following features:

 * API to trigger Treetop requests.
 * Hooks for mounting & unmounting component code.
 * Configure how responses are handled.

-## Components

-#### The treetop HTML attribute
+## The "treetop" attribute

 The treetop attribute allows the behavior of anchors and forms to be hijacked, for example: